matsunagalab/paper_ogane2022/README.md

 ## Scripts and notebooks used in Ogane et al. 2022

-This repository contains scripts and Jupyter notebooks used in "Hidden Markov Modeling of Molecular Orientations and Structures from High-Speed Atomic Force Microscopy Time-Series Images" by Tomonori Ogane, Daisuke Noshiro, Toshio Ando, Atsuko Yamashita, Yuji Sugita, and Yasuhiro Matsunaga.
+This repository contains scripts and Jupyter notebooks used in "Hidden Markov Modeling of Molecular Orientations and Structures from High-Speed Atomic Force Microscopy Time-Series Images" by Tomonori Ogane, Daisuke Noshiro, Toshio Ando, Atsuko Yamashita, Yuji Sugita, and Yasuhiro Matsunaga (2022).

 ## Descriptions on files